Screen It

 ScreenIt is a sequential test, meaning that consumers will be comparing each of the items that are tested against each other instead of evaluating each item individually on its own merits.
 A respondent will see a maximum of five (5) items that are tested, they will see all five stimuli individually to begin, and will see them displayed together towards the end of the test as well.
 With ScreenIt, you may:

-• Screen up to 80 items (in the US & UK depending on feasibility)
+• Screen up to 80 images or 40 text stimuli (in the US & UK depending on feasibility)

-• Screen 20 items in 50 countries quickly and at a low price
+• Screen up to 20 items in 50+ countries quickly and at a low price

 • Measure for appeal, uniqueness, behavior change, and more